mlandauer/cuttlefish/README.md

 ```
 deploy  ALL = NOPASSWD: /usr/sbin/service
 ```
-This allows the deploy user to sudo just to manage the upstart processes
+This allows the deploy user to sudo just to manage the upstart processes.

 ### Deployment troubleshooting